org-csye-6225/.github/profile/README.md

 ## Overview

 This project demonstrates the deployment and management of a Health Check RESTful API integrated within a comprehensive cloud infrastructure.
-Utilizing AWS and GCP services, the project highlights automated CI/CD pipelines, infrastructure provisioning with Terraform, and robust health monitoring to maintain optimal application performance.
+Utilizing GCP services, the project highlights automated CI/CD pipelines, infrastructure provisioning with Terraform, and robust health monitoring to maintain optimal application performance.

 ## Table of Contents